sydmou/ASQP-ITSCL/README.md

 ## The Parameter settings:
     For the function def get_ITBPE_style_targets(sents, labels): in the data_utils.py file:
     # Usage:
-    # - The `prefix_sentenceRestaurantN` should be set according to the dataset or domain-specific requirements.
+    # - The `prefix_sentence` should be set according to the dataset or domain-specific requirements.
     #   For example:
     #   - In the "Restaurant" domain, use `prefix_sentenceRestaurantN`.
     #   - For the "Laptop" domain, use `prefix_sentenceLaptopN`.
-    # - This provides flexibility to choose different prefix templates based on the dataset or analysis context
+    # - This provides flexibility to choose different prefix templates based on the dataset.

 ## ☕️ Citation